cas-bioinf/web/content/people.md

 Our glorious leader, also [Laboratory of Bioinformatics](https://lab126.mbu.cas.cz) at Institute of Microbiology.
 Delegates stuff to the other people :-).

-# Daniel K. Morais
+# Priscila Caroline Thiago Dobbler

-Formerly at Centro de Pesquisas René Rachou and [Laboratory of Environmental Microbiology](https://lab141.mbucas.cz/).
+Formerly at Universidade Federal do Pampa.
 Approached bioinformatics from the "bio" side.

 ## Focus
 * Metagenomics